Victorian Railways narrow gauge passenger carriages and guards vans: NAL/NBL and NBD

+After 1NBL entered service the remaining carriages followed.
 1NBL was originally painted cream and red and used as its VIP carriage for special occasions, while the other vehicles were restored for regular use and painted all-over red.

-When the Railway embarked on its Luncheon Train and Night Train services, the NBL cars were fitted with upgraded seating and gates in the end-platform railings, reclassed as NAL to reflect their first-class use and repainted in red with ornate gold lining.
+When the Railway embarked on its Luncheon Train and Night Train services in the 1990s, the NBL cars were fitted with upgraded seating and gates in the end-platform railings, reclassed as NAL to reflect their first-class use and repainted in red with ornate gold lining.
 The cars were named after stations on the Mt.
-Lyell line, 1 through 4 respectively as Mt.
-Lyell, Teepookana, Rinadeena, and Dubbil Barril.
+Lyell line, 1 through 4 respectively as Mt Lyell, Rinadeena, Teepookana and Dubbil Barril.
+Photos by Weston Langford show 1, 3 and 4NBL in 1990, 1989 and 1996 respectively, and 3NAL in 1999.

 1NB (saloon type) was restored in the early 2000s to reflect its configuration of about 1910.
 After it re-entered service in December 2005, its classmate 5NBD, which in 1974 had been modified with a guard's compartment installed as well as carpet and a 2+1 seating arrangement, was refitted as a temporary catering car for use on the Lunch and Dinner services in conjunction with the NAL carriages.

 The 2+1 cross-bench seats were removed and replaced with food preparation equipment.

 Prior to the use of 5NBD as the catering car, the Luncheon train consist generally ran with 2NBC at the Belgrave end.